 Dr Jake to observe and assist you on a normal day in your clinic with your own patients booked in.
 You'll be observed on how you prepare your room and equipment, your sterility, how you consult, how you assess faces, how well you communicate with your patients and of course, how you inject.

 Others might prefer more specific help such as getting more confidence in doing full face treatments and using larger volumes of filler.
-You would source an appropriate model in advance to inject alongside Dr Jake and aim to improve how to assess your model, plan out a 10ml + treatment and inject with confidence
+You would source an appropriate model in advance to inject alongside Dr Jake and aim to improve how to assess your model, plan out a full face treatment and inject with confidence

 what's provided and what does it cost?